The Brocklesby Contracting Team with Those Eagle Eyes

 Before applying to the program, please read the guidelines below on the application process, the acceptance criteria and terms and conditions.

-HOW TO BUY A HORSE THROUGH THE OTTWA RETRAINING PROGRAM
+HOW TO BUY A HORSE IN THE OTTWA RETRAINING PROGRAM

 Buyers are matched with the most appropriate horse based on their experience and requirements.
 When viewing a horse in the program, potential buyers are encouraged to try the horse more than once, so the horse and rider combination can be assessed for suitability.